joshajohnson/Hub20/README.md

 ## Project Status

 Hardware is finalised and kits can be purchased from [Tindie](https://www.tindie.com/products/joshajohnson/hub20-programmable-macro-numberpad/).
-Firmware is stable and will be merged upstream after some torture testing from early adopters.

 ![Hub20](documents/imgs/multiple-boards.JPG)